top of page

 ABOUT ME.

-Fiona Robberson is an AEA actor from Dallas, TX.
-She was most recently seen as Ann Deever in All My Sons at Hartford Stage, starring Marsha Mason and Michael Gaston, and as Helena in A Midwinter Night's Dream at Shakespeare Theatre of NJ.
+She was recently seen as Ann Deever in All My Sons at Hartford Stage, starring Marsha Mason and Michael Gaston, and most recently played Lauren in the world premiere of True Art by Jessica Provenz at Dorset Theatre Festival.
 In 2023, she starred in Roundabout Theatre Company's REFOCUS Project reading of Big Hunk O' Burnin' Love, and as Genevieve in the world premiere of Three Texas Women by Matthew C. Mills, presented at Teatro Latea with the NY Theater Festival.
 She's a graduate of the MFA acting program at The Juilliard School (Group 50), where she performed in the NYTimes-featured, filmed production of PLANO by Will Arbery, directed by Danya Taymor.
-Fiona is also a graduate of NYU Tisch and the Shakespeare in Performance program at RADA, and a company member with Shakespeare Theatre of NJ, seen in recent productions including Titus Andronicus (Lavinia), Much Ado About Nothing (Hero), A Child's Christmas in Wales (Elieri), and The Three Musketeers (Queen Anne).
+Fiona is also a graduate of NYU Tisch and the Shakespeare in Performance program at RADA, and a company member with Shakespeare Theatre of NJ, seen in several recent productions including A Midwinter Night's Dream (Helena), Titus Andronicus (Lavinia), Much Ado About Nothing (Hero), A Child's Christmas in Wales (Elieri), and The Three Musketeers (Queen Anne).
 In spring 2022, Fiona appeared in Dominique Morisseau's world premiere of Confederates at Signature Theatre, covering Missy Sue/Candice.
 Other professional credits include: Robin Hood and Chessman (B Street Theatre), Romeo and Juliet (Shakespeare Dallas), The Bacchae (La MaMa ETC), Only A Paper Moon (FringeNYC), Easter (Undermain Theatre), A Christmas Carol (Dallas Theater Center), Evergreens (Atlantic Theater Company workshop).
 University credits: Twelfth Night, Hooded: Or Being Black for Dummies, Fucking A, The Cherry Orchard (Juilliard), Dogville (NYU StageWorks, Robert O’Hara, Dir.), Trojan Women: A Love Story (NYU Meisner Studio).

 ABOUT MY WORK.